coughingmouse/Korean-Romanization/README.md

 Yeah, about that.
 We don't think that's a topic to be dealt with romanization but rather in stadardizing Korean pronunciation.

+* About 사이시옷 "s"...

+Further improvement from what is suggested here is not a part of a Romanization system but a separate orthographic matter.

 * About the difference between the actual pronunciation and the written form of tensed consonants...

 Likewise, it's not what Romanization is about, and it should be dealt with separately.